gnimpf/Products-Targeting/README.md

 # Products-Targeting
-Develop a propensity scoring model for a category of products
+Develop a propensity scoring model for a category of products sold at a famous international supermarket chain